macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 ## 2. Objectives
 The objectives are
-1.Can we predict housing prices based on the features?
+a.
+Can we predict housing prices based on the features?
-2. How are housing price and location attributes correlated?
+b.
+How are housing price and location attributes correlated?
-3. What is the overall picture of the USA housing prices w.r.t. locations?
+c.
+What is the overall picture of the USA housing prices w.r.t. locations?
-4. Do house attributes (bedroom, bathroom count) strongly correlate with the price?
-Are there any hidden patterns?
+d.
+Do house attributes (bedroom, bathroom count) strongly correlate with the price?
+Are there any hidden patterns? e.
 ## 3. Preparation

 **_3.1 Dataset_** <br>